Cheikh Cisse

 AEROSPACE SERVICES

-- 2022 – 2024 : Delegate of Honeywell Aerospace at the Aerospace Working Group.
-The LS-DYNA® Aerospace Working Group (AWG) is a partnership of federal agencies (FAA, NASA) corporations (Honeywell Aerospace, Boeing, Airbus, Pratt & Whitney, GE Aerospace, Collins Aerospace, Northrop Grumman, Rolls-Royce), and universities.
-We develop and publish aerospace test cases and modeling guidelines for finite element analyses with LS-DYNA.
+- 2022 – 2024: Delegate of Honeywell Aerospace at the Aerospace Working Group.
+The LS-DYNA® Aerospace Working Group (AWG) is a partnership of federal agencies (FAA, NASA), corporations (Honeywell Aerospace, Boeing, Airbus, Pratt & Whitney, GE Aerospace, Collins Aerospace, Northrop Grumman, Rolls-Royce), and universities.
+It develops and publishes aerospace test cases and modeling guidelines for finite element analyses with LS-DYNA.
 Especially, AWG collaborates with NASA and the Federal Aviation Administration (FAA) in the National Aviation Research Plan "Aircraft Catastrophic Failure Prevention Research" program.

-- 2022 – present : Liaison/Representative at the SAE International G-28 Simulants for Impact and Ingestion Testing Committee.
-The SAE G-28, Simulants for Impact and Ingestion Testing, is a technical committee in SAE’s General Projects Systems Group with the responsibility to develop and maintain standards for simulating objects utilized in the development and certification of structures and engines for impact or ingestion.
+- 2022 – present: Liaison/Representative at the SAE International G-28 Simulants for Impact and Ingestion Testing Committee.
+The SAE G-28 is a technical committee in SAE’s General Projects Systems Group with the responsibility to develop and maintain standards for simulating objects utilized in the development and certification of structures and engines for impact or ingestion.

 ACADEMIC CAREER

-Cheikh was a Post-doctoral Researcher and Research Associate at the Colorado School of Mines, where he participated in the discovery of a highly efficient and eco-friendly elastocaloric cooling material.
+Dr. Cheikh Cissé was a Post-doctoral Researcher and Research Associate at the Colorado School of Mines, where he participated in the discovery of a highly efficient and eco-friendly elastocaloric cooling material.
 While typical elastocaloric materials used for solid-state cooling show a degradation in cooling behavior after hundreds of cycles, laser melting allowed the team to create fatigue-resistant nanocomposite microstructures that can cycle, with consistent cooling capacity, a million times.
-At the Colorado School of Mines, he advised and guided PhD students in their research.
+He also advised and guided graduate students in their research projects.
 He developed a research proposal that received $470k from the United States Department of Energy to study the multiscale defect formation and domain switching behavior in functional oxides.
-He also obtained a $390k research grant from the National Science Foundation to investigate the significant enhancement of structural integrity of shape memory ceramics in high cycle fatigue.
+Likewise, he obtained a $390k research grant from the National Science Foundation to investigate the significant enhancement of structural integrity of shape memory ceramics in high cycle fatigue.
 Furthermore, he also participated in other research proposal developments to raise funds from agencies such as NASA and DARPA.

 ACADEMIC SERVICES

-Cheikh is a scientific reviewer for Journal of Intelligent Material Systems and Structures, Modelling and Simulation in Materials Science and Engineering, Smart Materials and Structures, Sensors & Actuators: A. Physical, ASME conference on Smart Materials, Adaptive Structures and Intelligent Systems (SMASIS), ASME Turbomachinery Technical Conference & Exposition.
+Dr. Cheikh Cissé is a scientific reviewer for Journal of Intelligent Material Systems and Structures, Modelling and Simulation in Materials Science and Engineering, Smart Materials and Structures, Sensors & Actuators: A. Physical, ASME conference on Smart Materials, Adaptive Structures and Intelligent Systems (SMASIS), ASME Turbomachinery Technical Conference & Exposition.
+As a peer reviewer, he determines if a research article aligns with the journal's scope.
+He also recommends whether the paper should be accepted, rejected, or revised based on the validity, significance and originality of the research.

-He was the session chair for "Algorithm Development in Materials Science and Engineering — Large Scale Computational Simulations and Microscale Algorithms for Study Structure-Processing Relations" at the TMS conference (The Mineral, Metals & Materials Society).
+Dr. Cheikh Cissé was also the session chair for "Algorithm Development in Materials Science and Engineering — Large Scale Computational Simulations and Microscale Algorithms for Study Structure-Processing Relations" at the TMS conference (The Mineral, Metals & Materials Society).

 TEACHING EXPERIENCE